Pet Vaccination Renewal Scheduler

 Scheduling Formula

-The core calculation is straightforward: the tool adds a fixed number of years (the assumed interval) to the date of the last vaccination.
-That gives a projected due date for the next booster.
+The core calculation is straightforward: the tool adds a fixed number of years, the assumed interval, to the date of the last vaccination.
+That produces the next estimated due date for the selected booster.

 In symbolic form, the relationship is: